Operating Principles

 Remote file scanning (Engine)

-The service allows to use Dr.Web Scanning Engine for scanning remote files: client hosts send files for scanning to the server host and server hosts provide a service for file scanning.
-The typical client settings are:
+The service allows to use Dr.Web Scanning Engine for scanning remote files: client hosts send files for scanning to a server host, and server hosts provide a service for scanning files sent by client hosts.
+Typical client settings are as follows:

 [MeshD]